BestTimesToVisit.com Logo

 food

-Step into the historic Sapporo Beer Garden, housed in a beautiful red-brick former brewery, and delve into the history of Japan's first beer.
-Enjoy a hearty Genghis Khan (lamb barbecue) feast in the atmospheric beer hall, paired with freshly brewed Sapporo classics.
-Look for the original brewing equipment on display and consider a tasting session to truly appreciate the nuances.
+Step into the historic Sapporo Beer Garden and Museum, housed in a former red-brick brewery.
+Sample their famous Genghis Khan (lamb barbecue) while savoring freshly brewed Sapporo beers, a true Hokkaido culinary tradition.
+Look for the original brewing equipment on display for a glimpse into the past.

 nature